India allows sick Italian marine home for treatment

-NEW DELHI, Sept 12 (Reuters) - India’s top court on Friday granted permission for an ailing Italian marine facing murder charges to return home for four months for medical treatment.
+NEW DELHI (Reuters) - India’s top court on Friday granted permission for an ailing Italian marine facing murder charges to return home for four months for medical treatment.

 Massimiliano Lattore, who suffered a stroke in August, is one of two Italian marines being held over the 2012 shooting of two fishermen mistakenly believed to be pirates in a case that has soured ties between New Delhi and Rome.